Prosperity Day 2018 – Vent your fury

 This year, you need to ask… Will it be 4th time lucky…?

 On Friday 15th June 2018 in St. Helier, businesses will once more have the opportunity to compete and have a huge amount of fun whilst venting their corporate fury by settling a score in public, in safety and all for a brilliant cause – Prosperity Day.
-We are inviting up to fifteen corporate rivals to take to the saddle once more and #VentYourFury #HeadToHead.
+We are inviting up to eighteen corporate rivals to take to the saddle once more and #VentYourFury #HeadToHead.
 Your teams will need to be able to ride a bike, shout for (at) each other and have fun – that is about the sum of it!

 What does taking part involve?